CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **What should I do if my Bare Metal server becomes unresponsive?**

-Contact our Customer Care group to report the incident.
-If a ticket has not already been automatically generated, they will create one for you and begin investigation.
+Contact our Customer Care group by submitting a support request using the link at the top right side of this site.
+If a ticket has not already been automatically generated, they will respond to your request and begin investigation.

 **How is data destruction handled in the cases of hard drive failure/replacement and/or server relinquishment for Bare Metal servers?**